hashicorp/vault-plugin-secrets-gcp/README.md

     but will deny access to a role set until a new service account has been generatedVault tries t

 ### Secrets

+* **Role sets by default generate access_tokens**: To generate service account keys, set the role set secret_type to "service_account_key"
+* **Access tokens are non-renewable**: Because access tokens are naturally short-lived (1hr TTL), we decided to make them non-renewable and you will need to do another read/write to the /token endpoint to generate a new token.